track-asia/trackasia-native/docs/src/design/expressions.md

 implementation evaluates both inputs because they are expressions too.
 Expressions can be nested.

-**Although it looks like JavaScript, for Trackasia Native GL**, **the parser for any expression is written in Trackasia GL Native Core**.
+**Although it looks like JavaScript, for TrackAsia Native GL**, **the parser for any expression is written in TrackAsia GL Native Core**.
 Each platform such as iOS, Android has their own Expression class which provides builders to build an expression and add it to a layer.
-When an expression is added to a layer, the rendering part of the code picks it up in the Trackasia Native GL Core.
+When an expression is added to a layer, the rendering part of the code picks it up in the TrackAsia Native GL Core.

-Also, inside Trackasia GL Core, this definition mechanism allows extending expressions library with custom expressions if desired.
+Also, inside TrackAsia GL Core, this definition mechanism allows extending expressions library with custom expressions if desired.

 ## Expression Types